workshops-de/Ticketeer_sample_solution/exercise-track..md

 1. Add Spring Boot Actuator dependency.
 2. Enable basic actuator endpoints in application-local.yml:
    * management.endpoints.web.exposure.include=health,info,metrics.

+> One thought here: for me `application.yaml` is kind of the default property file, which should always define properties for local use.
+> After that all changes for other profiles are defined in the respective property files.
+So there is no need for a `application-local.yaml`.

 3. Configure info with:
    * App name, version, environment from ticketeer properties.
 4. Validate: